TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC05.md

 ### Introduction

-The previous assignment introduced you to cryptography and symmetric encryption.
-In the previous exercise, you shared your encryption key with the recipient of your message.
+In Symmetric encryption I shared my encryption key with the recipient of my message.
 This means that anyone who has the key can decrypt the message.

 Asymmetric encryption solves this issue.
-Instead of 1 key, you get 2: A public key, and a private key.
+Instead of 1 key, I  get 2: A public key, and a private key.

 **Asymmetrical encryption**: